moorepants/dissertation/physicalparameters.rst

 [Meijaard2007]_ are not necessarily a minimum set for the Whipple model, as shown in [Sharp2008a]_, but are useful none-the-less as they represent intuitively measurable quantities and have become become standard due to the nature of the benchmark.
-They are also not parameters used in my derivation in Chapter :ref:`eom` but can easily be converted, as was shown.
-I did not concern myself with measuring many more parameters than are required due to the assumptions of the Whipple model such as no-slip tires, lateral symmetry, knife edge wheels, etc.
+They are also not parameters used in directly in the derivation in Chapter :ref:`eom` but can easily be converted, as was shown.
 The 25 parameters can be measured using many techniques.
 In general, I attempted to measure the benchmark parameter as directly as possible to improve the accuracy.

 Bicycle Descriptions
 --------------------